BNasmith/PTForsyth/PTFWorkofChrist.md

 versal.
 What have you to preach if you have no gospel that goes to the foundations of human conscience?
-What ground have you for a social religion ?
+What ground have you for a social religion?
 The most universal God is one that goes there, not to the heart in the sense of affections, but to the conscience.
 The great